vrandamanihar/Student-s-Score-Prediction/Readme.md

 cd <repository-folder>

 2. Install Dependencies
 Install the required Python libraries using the requirements.txt file.
-This file includes all necessary packages, including xgboost.
+This file includes all necessary packages, including xgboost and statsmodels

 pip install -r requirements.txt